 Peter Blum Gallery is pleased to present Abstracting Representation, an online group exhibition that brings together individual paintings and drawings spanning from 1949-2020 by seven artists: Paul Fägerskiöld, Helmut Federle, Alex Katz, Esther Kläs, David Rabinowitch, David Reed, and John Zurier.
+Please inquire for availability and pricing.

 Although from diverse backgrounds and generations, each artist demonstrates through these works their unique visions of abstraction that emerge from representational elements and influences, whether they be architecture, landscape, Baroque art, or the human form.
 Please click "Inquire" below the artwork details to contact the gallery for more information.